Nuffield Giving Day 2018

 Thanks to many alumni who have already supported the College, we have now been able to endow six scholarships in perpetuity, and work begins on a seventh.
 Their donations directly support the work of our students and Fellows in widening humanity's understanding of democracy, American Politics, homelessness, elections, demography, gender, terrorism, fertility, inequality and much more.

 Every donation, no matter the size helps.
 Last year we raised more than £10,000 over 24 hours through our first ever #Giving Tuesday campaign, thanks to the generosity of many alumni, which helped the College set-up the Tony Atkinson Scholarship.

-We're looking forward to speaking to our alumni over the telephone on Friday 16 November.
-In the meantime, you can meet some of our student callers below, or donate to Nuffield College online.
+You can meet some of our student callers from the 2018 Giving Day below, or donate to Nuffield College online.

 Newly arrived in Oxford this Fall, I am a first-year DPhil candidate in Politics, working on redistribution and inequality in autocracies.
 Before starting my doctoral programme, I completed a Masters degree in Public Policy and Development at the Paris School of Economics, having graduated from the Ecole Normale Supérieure de Paris (ENS Ulm).
 I have also worked for various non-profit organizations such as the UN Economic and Social Commission for Western Asia in Beirut, and the American NGO Human Rights First, as part of their Foreign Policy team in New York.

 Nuffield’s close-knit community of fellows and researchers offers incredible opportunities for incoming students - the funding and free lunch being only some of them.
 It, therefore, seems natural and important to me to contribute to the continuation and expansion of this commitment, and taking part in the #GivingDay campaign is a great way to do so while getting in touch with alumni from all over the world.